Quick context

 The rescuer-support program is still active in 2026

-The JFR's rescuer-support page gives the current scale.
+The JFR's rescuer-support page gives the listed scale.
 As of February 1, 2026, the foundation was providing monthly financial assistance to 65 aged and needy rescuers, most in Eastern Europe.
 It notes that the number once reached 1,850 in 2003 and that over the past three decades the foundation has awarded more than $46 million to rescuers.

 Those details matter because they show both success and demographic decline.